hyperledger/caliper/docs/vNext/Fabric_Configuration.md

 ### Binding with Fabric SDK 2.0.x
 > Note that when using the binding target for the Fabric SDK 2.0.x there are capability restrictions:
 > * The 2.0 SDK does not facilitate administration actions.
-It it not possible to create/join channels, nor install/instantiate chaincode.
+It it not possible to create/join channels, nor install/instantiate contract.
 Consequently the 2.0 binding only facilitates operation with a `--caliper-flow-only-test` flag
 > * The 2.0 SDK currently only supports operation using a `gateway`.
 Consequently the 2.0.0 binding requires a `--caliper-fabric-gateway-enabled` flag
 >
 > When testing with the 2.0 SDK, it is recommended to configure the system in advance with a network tool of your choice, or using Caliper bound to a 1.4 SDK.
 The 2.0 SDK may then be bound to Caliper and used for testing.
-> Caliper does not support the Fabric v2.0 chaincode lifecycle, however the legacy commands of install/instantiate are still valid, and so Caliper can perform basic network configuration using 1.4 SDK bindings.
+> Caliper does not support the Fabric v2.0 contract lifecycle, however the legacy commands of install/instantiate are still valid, and so Caliper can perform basic network configuration using 1.4 SDK bindings.

 ## Runtime settings